-In order to know how to play the guitar, whether you’re doing it because you want to acquire a sufficient basis to play with your friends, or perform on stage with a band, or to discover a style, open your musical horizon or become a professional guitarist, there aren’t unlimited ways to do so.
-You have to take guitar lessons to learn how to play the guitar.
+In order to know how to play the guitar - whether to play songs you love, to understand guitar music properly, to become a famous blues guitar or jazz guitar player, or to improvisation or guitar solos - there aren't unlimited ways to do so.
+You pretty much have to take guitar lessons to learn how to play the guitar.

 To take guitar lessons with an private independent teacher is to be able to accomplish all of this, it is to have a passionate professional who answers your expectations, your desires and that adapts to your level.

 Not only will he explain and guide you to learn about the guitar (practical and theoretical exercises), but he will also be present to make you hear and play other styles, another type of music to which you wouldn't have thought and didn't expect.

 The best guitar teacher be able to match their knowledge with your particular aims and preferences, whether that's in beginner guitar lessons, advanced electric guitar lessons, or even guitar lessons online.

 By taking private lessons, you share a common passion, a singular universe.